AdobeDocs/workfront-fusion.en/help/workfront-fusion/get-started-with-fusion/understand-fusion/fusion-glossary.md

   </tr>
   <tr>
    <td role="rowheader"> <p>Connection</p> </td>
    <td> <p>A connections represents a set of credentials to connect to a given service.
 You can configure connections inside any module, and then can use that connection in any other module.
-Every module must have a connection selected, so that Fusion can use those credentials to access the information that the module requires. <!--For more information, see <a href="../../workfront-fusion/connections/about-connecting-wf-fusion-to-app-or-service.md" class="MCXref xref">Connections overview</a>.--></p> </td>
+Every module must have a connection selected, so that Fusion can use those credentials to access the information that the module requires. </p><p>For more information, see <a href="/help/workfront-fusion/get-started-with-fusion/understand-fusion/connection-overview.md" class="MCXref xref">Connection overview</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Connector</td>